Bug report #19606

 Downloaded QGIS3 (QGIS-macOS-3.2.1-1.dmg), installed Python v3.7 (python-3.7.0-macosx10.9.pkg) and QGIS3 installer does not recognize that Python v3.7 is installed but gives message that it requires Python v3.6

-#2 Updated by Herman van der Merwe almost 2 years ago
+#2 Updated by Herman van der Merwe about 2 years ago

 Giovanni Manghi wrote: